Solow Building: 2020s to present

 Following Sheldon Solow's death in 2020, Soloviev reorganized his late father's firm, and the newly constituted Soloviev Group took over operation of 9 West 57th Street.
 Soloviev added two swimming pools, several conference rooms, and a fitness center.
-Another restaurant, Cucina 8 1/2, replaced the old Brasserie restaurant in the basement in late 2021.
+Another restaurant, Cucina 8 1/2, replaced the old Brasserie restaurant in the basement in late 2021, and there were also plans to open the building's private art gallery to the public.
 By mid-2023, the building was 90 percent occupied, amid a general decline in office-building occupancy rates across New York City.
 The Real Deal attributed the building's high occupancy rate to its central location, as well as the fact that Soloviev was more involved with his tenants than his father had been.
 An amenity area on the 27th floor, and a health club, were completed in 2025 as part of a $40 million renovation.
 Kent Hospitality Group was hired that January to operate the tenant-only Vista restaurant.
 Billy Durney was also selected to operate a restaurant on the first floor, within the Brasserie space, which was to open later in 2025.
 Arch Amenities Group operated the health club and meeting spaces.
+By 2026, there was high demand for space in the building; one tenant had leased space on the northwest corner of the 50th floor overlooking Central Park that year for 327 $/ft2, which at the time was the highest per-square-foot rental rate recorded for any office space in Manhattan.